PleioneAlpha/arduino-infinity-mirror/README.md

 ### 3D Printing The Case

-Use the attached .stl files to 3D print the case.
+Use the .stl files in the hardware folder to print the case.
 Note that the case is approximately 10 inches in diameter and will require a fairly large printing bed.

 ### Assembly and Soldering